jeceljr/baby8/rtl/README.md

 1. combined all but next field - only 4 bits left

 1. cleared formulas in blank lines so they compile to 0 for a valid ROM

+1. relative jumps to see what the common cases are